 Yikes!

 I know my argument is dramatic.
-But in order to see the absurdity of giving up your identity (in this case a name), it becomes a relevant assertion.
+But to see the absurdity of giving up your identity (in this case, a name), it becomes a relevant assertion.

 Do men really think this is fair to women?
-In many cases, I imagine, they most likely go along with it, first, because it is tradition and second, because they are the beneficiaries.
+In many cases, they most likely go along with it, first, because it is tradition, and second, because they are the beneficiaries.

-In defense of the male population, I know many who do not have issues with a women keeping her name and fully support their partners personal identity.
+In defense of the male population, I know many who do not have issues with a woman keeping her name and fully support their partner’s personal identity.

 Traditions of Being “A Good Family”

-Why is there an assumption that because everyone shares the same family name that they are inherently a good family?
+Why is there an assumption that, because everyone shares the same family name, they are inherently a good family?
 This declaration is erroneous.
-Culturally acceptable “good families” are those seen in early Norman Rockwell paintings or 1950’s family sitcoms, like Leave It to Beaver or Father Knows Best.
-To me, these are unrealistic and unacceptable especially in the 21st century.
+Culturally acceptable “good families” are those seen in early Norman Rockwell paintings or 1950s family sitcoms, like Leave It to Beaver or Father Knows Best.
+To me, these are unrealistic and unacceptable, especially in the 21st century.

 Yes, addressing each family by one name is easier.
-Such as when addressing holiday cards, sending wedding invitations, church directories, family gatherings, general introductions, etc. So what?
+Such as when addressing holiday cards, sending wedding invitations, church directories, and family gatherings, as well as general introductions.
+So what?

 Personal Integrity vs. Traditions

 I have had to correct many folks who addressed a card or invitation to Mr. and Mrs. _____ _____ even after I had changed my name back.
 It is infuriating when they know me and mildly annoying when they don’t and choose to assume.
-If I do not know the sender, I often toss much of this mail in the trash.
+If I do ’t know the sender, I often discard much of this mail.

 Some may say this is a minor issue on the bigger stage of things.
 It is not.
 It is the lost identity of women everywhere who feel compelled to follow this tradition even when they do not wish to do so or simply do it by default.

 I know many women who have since included their maiden names as middle names or part of their married last names.
-My wish is that everyone is more mindful about preserving their identity, via keeping their names, before they move forward in partnership with another.
+My wish is that everyone is more mindful about preserving their identity by keeping their names before they move forward in partnership with another.

 Image: Matriarchal Dance II